GoogleChrome/web.dev/src/site/content/en/blog/long-tasks-devtools/index.md

 Large scripts are often a major cause of Long Tasks so consider [splitting them up](/reduce-javascript-payloads-with-code-splitting).
 Also keep an eye on third-party scripts; their Long Tasks can delay primary content from getting interactive.

 Break all your work into small chunks (that run in < 50ms) and run these chunks at the right place and time; the right place may even be off the main thread, in a worker.
 Phil Walton's [Idle Until Urgent](https://philipwalton.com/articles/idle-until-urgent/) is a good read on this topic.
-Jeremy Wagner also has [an article](/optimize-long-tasks/) with strategies for optimizing and breaking up long tasks in general.
+See also the [optimize long tasks article](/optimize-long-tasks/) for general strategies for managing and breaking up long tasks.

 Keep your pages responsive.
 Minimizing Long Tasks is a great way to ensure your users have a delightful experience when they visit your site.
 For more on Long Tasks, check out [User-centric Performance Metrics](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics#tracking_long_tasks).